 $ sudo nginx -t nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful

-A clean test confirms syntax and referenced-file access, but it does not prove backend reachability, TLS file correctness at request time, or free listen ports.
+A clean test confirms syntax and referenced-file access, but it does not prove backend reachability, DNS resolution at request time, or that the intended server block is the one receiving requests.

 Related: How to manage the Nginx service